- Defining a fast

-Many experts liken the switching of using ketones for energy versus glucose as using a cleaner more efficient fuel in vehicles such as biodiesel.
+Many experts liken the switching of using ketones for energy versus glucose as similar to using a cleaner, more efficient fuel in vehicles such as biodiesel.

 Fat burning obviously leads to weight loss and many people report healthy weight management from regular fasting.